 Fake Online Stores

-Fake online stores are another popular tactic.
-Since these sites usually sell high demand or very popular items at a price too good to pass up, after the victim has ordered and processed the payment, the scammer either sends counterfeit goods, nothing, or simply disappears.
-These sites sometimes appear very professional, with really great designs and customer testimonials, but their purpose is only to scam buyers.
+Fake online stores are another common tactic.
+These sites sell high-demand items at prices too good to refuse.
+After the victim orders and pays, the scammer either sends counterfeit goods, nothing at all, or simply disappears.
+These sites often look professional, with polished designs and customer testimonials, but their sole purpose is to scam buyers.

 Red Flags to Watch Out For